Junior Ranger Badges and Booklets:

 Who Can Participate?

-Anyone!!
-There is no age limit to become a Junior Ranger.
-That means everyone is eligible to become an official Junior Ranger as long as they do the work and earn it.
+Anyone can become a Junior Ranger.
+There is no age limit, and everyone is eligible as long as they complete the work and earn it.

 Road Trip Tip!